Historic Attractions in York

 York Castle Museum

-A superb museum with realistic historical street scenes from the past, York Castle Museum is housed in historic 18th century prison buildings.
-A series of realistic recreations shows what daily life was like in England over the past 400 years.
+A superb museum with realistic historical street scenes from the past, York Castle Museum is housed in historic 18th-century prison buildings.
+A series of realistic recreations show what daily life was like in England over the past 400 years.
 There are life-sized 'streets', shops, prisons, inns, a police station, and family homes to explore.
 Fascinating stuff!

 Places that most visitors to York overlook ...
 Hidden Treasures >>

 Two medieval city gates that now act as museums, a Georgian convent with a hidden chapel, a hands-on archaeological dig in an historic church, the oldest stone house in York, a medieval college, and a shrine to a Catholic martyr - these are just a few of the secret treasures that lie undiscovered by most visitors to York - until now!

 A good way to see York's major attractions is to take one of the city's Walking Tours.